 The Rate Stabilization Fund was created as an aftermath of the Massachusetts Electricity Restructuring Act of 1997.
 These funds are for unexpected escalation in costs, such as the decommissioning of nuclear power plants before the end of their operating license, unusual price spikes in fuel prices and transmission cost increases.
-The Rate Stabilization Fund balance at December 31, 2015 and 2014 was \$2,579,629 and \$2,359,586, respectively.
+The Rate Stabilization Fund balance at December 31, 2016 and 2015 was \$2,799,404 and \$2,579,629, respectively.
 The balance in the fund is offset by a deferred inflow of resources for the accumulated provision for rate refund.
-These funds are commingled and deposited in investment pools.
-Accordingly it is not practical to disclose the credit risk of such funds.
+These funds are commingled and deposited in external investment pools.
+The total amount of these investment pools as of December 31, 2016 was \$75,376,417 of which Holden Municipal Light Department's ownership was approximately 3.71%.